 Within a context of enrolment growth, we know that we must continue to build skillful supports across each of our schools to address the needs of our learners.
 We know that we must invest in proactive, early intervention measures to address complex learning and developmental needs in the formative years when these investments will have the greatest impact.
-These and many other considerations have shaped the thoughtful development of this budget, which attempt to balance the needs of the system against the demands of our context.
+These and many other considerations have shaped the thoughtful development of this proposed budget, which attempt to balance the needs of the system against the demands of our context.

-Thank you for taking the time to review our 2023/24 Proposed Preliminary Budget.
-A summary of the feedback received is available on the school district website in the 2023/24 Proposed Preliminary Budget Consultation Summary document.
+Thank you for taking the time to review our 2023/24 Proposed Preliminary Budget and for your feedback on the Proposed Preliminary Budget for 2023/24.